GenomicsAotearoa/metagenomics_summer_school/materials/day4/ex15_gene_annotation_part3.md

 |**product.tsv**| Data table with product.html information |

-First, let's have a look at the genome stats to check the assembly quality of our bins
+First, let's have a look at the ```genome_stats.tsv``` file to check the assembly quality of our bins by double-clicking

 |genome|number of scaffolds|taxonomy|completeness score|contamination score|5S rRNA|16S rRNA|23S rRNA|tRNA count|assembly quality|